worktheclock/replit.github.io/teams/TeachYourKid.md

 ## Getting started

 In this guide, we'll show some basic examples focused on graphical programming.
-We'll show you how to use different libraries for basic game development, including standard libraries and some custom Repl.it ones.
+We'll show you how to use different libraries for basic game development, including standard libraries and some custom Replit ones.
 We'll look at examples using:

 * Python Turtle
 * PyGame